sammi-turner/MacOS-Dotfiles/dotfiles-talk/TALK.md

 For a while, I was obssessed with tiling window managers, terminal apps, and highly configurable text editors like Vim and Emacs.

 While most tiling window managers are configured via external files, both DWM and Xmonad have internal configuration files, which means that they are configured by editing the source code of the application itself and they both require recompilation for changes to take effect.

+DWM also implements optional features as official patches in the form of diffs, which are files that show the user which code to add, and which code to remove before recompiling.

 From my own experience, I am convinced that DWM is just an elaborate ruse to turn people into C programmers.